ltran1612/CS579-Reverse-Engineering/shellcode/README.md

     xor %rax, %rax
     // push to have array of zeroes on the stack pushq %rax
-    // %rsi and %rdx - set these to the address leading to an empty array of no pointers.
+    // %rsi and %rdx - set these to the address leading to an empty array of pointers.
     // we don't need a pointer to an empty string movq %rsp, %rsi
     movq %rsp, %rdx